 12. Decorative panels

-Artificial plant or trellis panels bring you a nice way to cover unpleasant looking walls or fences.
-Try weaving in some real climbers into it to give a natural look.
+Artificial plants can bring you a nice way to cover unattractive walls or fences.
+Try weaving some real climbers into it to give it a natural look.
 Doing so can keep you screened without blocking out natural light.

 13. Frosted glass fencing

-14. Tall grass
+14. Tall plants